 Siegelklarheit currently has seven product groups.
 A product group contains different labels for the assessment of products that are similar in terms of their intended purpose, material composition or nature in such a way that the same catalogue of requirements can be applied to them.

-Evidence that specified requirements for a product, process, system, person or body have been met.
+Objective evidence that a product, service, system, person or body meets specified requirements.

 A type of verification used by one system, where recognition of another system's verification mechanism is considered sufficient to demonstrate assurance.

-Public consultation is a process whereby the general public is consulted and asked about matters that affect them.
-The main objectives of public consultations are to improve the transparency, efficiency and legitimacy of decisions.
+A public consultation is a process in which the general public is invited to give their views and feedback on matters that affect them.
+The main objectives of a public consultation are to enhance the transparency, efficiency, effectiveness, and legitimacy of decision-making.

 Publicly available refers to the free availability of something without having to ask for it.
 A document available for free download from a website is considered publicly available.
 In turn, if you have to send a request to get the document, this is considered "available on request".